FTL: Faster Than Light: Gameplay

 At game start, the player chooses a spacecraft to start with, each one with a different top-down layout and containing a different mix of weapons, systems (piloting, engines, weapons, oxygen, etc.), and crew.
 The game randomly generates eight space sectors similar to roguelike games, with roughly twenty waypoints (called "beacons") in each sector.
 The player must "jump" the ship between waypoints, normally unaware what awaits at each point, and make headway to an "exit" point leading to the next sector.
-The player’s ship can accumulate scrap (in-game currency), equipment (ranging from weapons to drones and various ship augmentations) and extra crew members by maximizing the number of beacons (and hence events/other ships) they visit, but each encounter has the potential to deal damage to their ship and/or crew.
+The player’s ship can accumulate scrap (in-game currency), equipment (ranging from weapons to combat and support drones and various ship augmentations) and extra crew members by maximizing the number of beacons (and hence events/other ships) they visit, but each encounter has the potential to deal damage to their ship and/or crew.
 The player can revisit waypoints, but each warp jump consumes fuel and causes the rebel fleet to advance in each sector, and slowly take over more of the beacons.
 Once a beacon is taken over, jumping to the beacon will result in an encounter with a dangerous elite rebel fighter, while only ever granting the player 1 unit of fuel upon defeat.
 In later sectors, enemies are tougher and have better weaponry but also yield increased rewards when beaten.

 There are eight different species of crew in the game: Humans, Engi, Zoltan, Mantis, Rock, Slug, Lanius, and Crystal.
 Members of these species can all be acquired by the player or found manning enemy ships.
 Each species has different strengths and weaknesses based on their physiology.
 For example, Rockmen are immune to fire and have high health, but move significantly slower than other species, hindering their ability to respond to crises in time.